Code of Practice History

 - To encourage the Association’s participation in regulatory input by being strongly committed to self-regulation.

-– To have a united voice to communicate the needs of member producers to Government, other agencies, and industry bodies.
+- To have a united voice to communicate the needs of member producers to Government agencies and industry bodies.

 - To set up an information network for access by lime users, advisors and suppliers.